dragonspoiler1/CPS_Internship_Leitner_2025/README.md

 # Findings and Documentation

 1.)
 The EV3 Bricks that are used do not have the ability to connect to WiFi even though there seems to be an option in its settings.
-With some Reasearch I was able to come across the integrated "Messaging" function
-    Messaging is a form of communication between Bricks using Bluetooth.
+With some Reasearch I was able to come across the integrated "Messaging" function Messaging is a form of communication between Bricks using Bluetooth.
-    (Source: Getting started with LEGO® MINDSTORMS Education EV3 MicroPython Document will be listed) Messaging is a form of communication between Bricks using Bluetooth.
     Sources: [Getting started with LEGO® MINDSTORMS Education EV3 MicroPython](https://pybricks.com/ev3-micropython/)

   The setup is pretty simple in Theory, firstly you have to follow these steps: